nicktehrany/website/website/content/IN4191 Notes/Lecture6.md

 #### AES (Advanced Encryption Standard)

 AES is not a Feistel cipher but still has a round function.
 It is built on the mathematical foundation of finite fields (Galois fields).
-Galois field are represented as $GF(p^m)$ with $p$ a prime number and $m$ an integer.
+Galois fields are represented as $GF(p^m)$ with $p$ a prime number and $m$ an integer.
 Fields with value $m=1$ are prime fields and fields with $m\ge2$ are extension fields.
 Extension fields work with polynomials (have operations of addition, subtraction, multiplication, and non-negative exponentiation).
 Operations in the fields are in mod $p$ such that

 $$a+b\equiv c \text{ mod } p$$